KonanM/static_enum/README.md

 * `static_enum::get_enumerators` creates a `std::array<Enum,N>` with all enumeration values (sorted by value)

 ## Where is the drawback?
 Static Enum uses compiler intrinsics - namely `__PRETTY_FUNCTION__` and `__FUNCSIG__` to check whether an enumeration value is valid and make the string conversions.
 I have  taken this trick from https://github.com/Neargye/magic_enum and adapted it slightly.
-The main drawback is that this library works by checking all the possible values.
-The default limit is currently 256 values, which only works for arbitrary enums where the size of the underlying type is smaller than 2 bytes.
+The main drawback is that this library creates the enumerators by checking all the possible values.
+The default limit is to check for 256 values, which only works for arbitrary enums where the size of the underlying type is smaller than 2 bytes.
 It also works for enums of bigger types, but the enumeration values have to be in the range of [-127, 128] for signed types and [0, 255] for unsigned types.